grafana/agent/docs/sources/flow/concepts/custom_components.md

 ## Example

-This example creates a new custom component called `add` which exports the sum of two arguments:
+This example creates a new custom component called `add`, which exports the sum of two arguments:

 ```river
 declare "add" {